 Minnich’s strategy calls for 30% of his workforce to eventually work from home .
 In the meantime, the credit union first tasked the mortgage department and call center with testing the viability of a remote workforce today.

 “Mortgage lenders have become a standard remote work group across the industry,” Minnich says.

-But taking the call center remote is more unusual choice.
+But taking the call center remote is a more unusual choice.